microsoft/azuredevopslabs/labs/vstsextend/redgate/readme.md

    >If you don't see the above task make sure you have installed [SQL Change Automation: Build](https://marketplace.visualstudio.com/items?itemName=redgatesoftware.redgateDlmAutomationBuild) extension.

 1. Select **Redgate SQL Change Automation: Build** task.
-This task will build your SQL Change Automation project and creates a Nuget package with the migration scripts .
+This task will build your SQL Change Automation project and creates a Nuget package with the migration scripts.
 Browse & select **SQL Change Automation project**.
 Enter **Output Nuget Package ID** as `PartsUnlimiteDatabase`.

     ![](images/sqlbuildtask.png)